Knife-wielding man arrested at Auckland gym

 "So we all got back to training."

-Le said when he finished half an hour later and got into his car to leave the situation changed.
+Le said when he finished half an hour later and got into his car to leave, the situation changed.

 "I heard everybody in the gym running at full speed outside as if somebody was chasing them.